Good Material: Plot

-Andy Dawson, a 35-year-old struggling comedian in London, navigates the aftermath of his unexpected breakup with his girlfriend of nearly four years, Jennifer Bennett (Hammersmith).
-Blindsided by Jen's decision to end their relationship with little explanation, Andy becomes consumed with understanding her reasons, believing that uncovering the truth might help him win her back.
-As he grapples with his emotions, Andy engages in self-destructive behaviours, excessively drinking and obsessively monitoring Jen's social media presence.
+Andy Dawson, a 35-year-old struggling comedian in London, navigates the aftermath of his unexpected breakup with his girlfriend of nearly four years, Jennifer Bennett.
+After Jen ends their relationship with little explanation, Andy becomes fixated on understanding her reasons.
+He engages in heavy drinking and monitors Jen's social media accounts.

-In the wake of the breakup, Andy moves out of the apartment he shared with Jen, briefly staying with his mother and then his best friend Avi and Avi's wife Jane, who is also Jen's best friend, before finding a new place with Morris, an elderly conspiracy theorist.
-Seeking support from Avi and Jane, Andy attempts to gather information about his ex-girlfriend while simultaneously struggling with feelings of loneliness and personal failure.
-Despite his friends' efforts to be there for him, Andy feels like a burden and avoids openly discussing his pain.
+Andy moves out of their shared apartment, first staying with his mother and then with his best friend Avi and Avi's wife Jane, who is also Jen's best friend.
+He later rents a room from Morris, an eccentric older man.
+Andy attempts to gather information about Jen while struggling with feelings of loneliness and personal failure.
+He avoids openly discussing his pain with his friends.

-Andy's attempts to distract himself from his heartbreak, including a short-lived stay on a houseboat and hiring a personal trainer, prove ineffective.
-His obsession intensifies when he discovers that Jen has started dating a new man, leading him to fixate on her boyfriend's social media presence.
-Alongside his personal struggles, Andy's comedy career begins to suffer, punctuated by a scathing viral review that criticises his lack of effort and originality in his performances.
-He enters into a brief relationship with a 23-year-old woman named Sophie, though he ultimately ends the relationship upon realising her feelings for him are stronger than his feelings for her.
+Andy briefly lives on a houseboat and hires a personal trainer.
+He discovers that Jen has started dating someone new and begins tracking her new boyfriend's online presence.
+His comedy career also begins to suffer after a negative review criticising his lack of effort and originality goes viral.
+He begins a brief relationship with a 23-year-old woman named Sophie, but ends it upon realising that her feelings for him are stronger than his for her.

-Andy and Jen reconnect at the birthday party of Avi and Jane's son and end up spending the night together.
-The following morning, Andy realises that their relationship is truly over, prompting him to reassess his life and begin the process of moving on.
-Andy starts to revamp his comedy routine, incorporating his breakup into his material.
-The new, more authentic approach resonates with audiences, and he receives positive feedback, including from Jen herself.
+Andy and Jen reconnect at the birthday party of Avi and Jane's son and spend the night together.
+The following morning, Andy realises that their relationship is definitively over.
+He begins to revise his comedy routine, incorporating the breakup into his material.
+The new act is well received by audiences and earns positive feedback from Jen.

-In the novel's final pages, the narrative shifts to Jen's perspective, offering insight into her side of the story.
-She reveals that her relationship with Andy was challenging due to his emotional struggles and lack of ambition.
-Although the breakup was extraordinarily difficult for her as well, Jen believes that being single is the best decision for her personal growth.
-The book concludes with Jen planning a year-long tour of South America in 2020, fulfilling a long-held dream, while Andy prepares to perform his new show at The Fringe Festival in Edinburgh that summer.
+In the novel's final pages, the narrative shifts to Jen's perspective.
+She explains that the relationship was challenging because of Andy's emotional struggles and lack of ambition, and that she believes being single is the best decision for her personal growth.
+The book concludes with Jen planning a year-long tour of South America in 2020, while Andy prepares to perform his new show at the Edinburgh Festival Fringe that summer.